-1. Introduction
+1 Introduction

 One of the common characteristics of human languages is that the same concept can be expressed by various linguistic expressions.
 Such linguistic variations are called paraphrases.
-Handling paraphrases is one of the key issues in a broad range of natural language processing (NLP) tasks13).
+Handling paraphrases is one of the key issues in a broad range of natural language processing (NLP) tasks.
 In information retrieval, information extraction, and question answering, technology of recognizing if or not the given pair of expressions are paraphrases is desired to gain a higher coverage.
 On the other hand, a system which generates paraphrases for given expressions is useful for text-transcoding tasks, such as machine translation and summarization, as well as beneficial to human, for instance, in text-to-speech, text simplification, and writing assistance.
+Paraphrase phenomena can roughly be divided into two groups according to their compositionality.
+Examples in (1) exhibit a degree of compositionality, while each example in (2) is composed of totally different lexical items.